DIFC vs ADGM: Where Each UAE Financial Free Zone Actually Wins in 2026

 | Restricted Scope Company | Yes | No |

-Both centres also allow non-financial entities — professional services firms, holding companies, and tech businesses can establish in DIFC or ADGM even if they are not regulated financial services businesses.
+Both centres also allow non-financial entities: professional services firms, holding companies, and tech businesses can establish in DIFC or ADGM even if they are not regulated financial services businesses.
 This makes both centres attractive to law firms, consultancies, and family offices.
+For a broader view of non-financial free zones, see the benefits of a free zone company in the UAE.

 Key Regulatory Strengths